 Permanent exhibits displayed in the museum combine a myriad of works, from murals by the graffiti master Dalek to works by Russel Wright, Josef Albers, and Yves Klein.
 Living artworks by Kara Walker and William Wegman feature prominently among the 2,000 pieces in the gallery.

 Truly unique among public garden designs, the Scottsdale Xeriscape Garden stands on its own among public green spaces, proof that you can see more than cacti and succulents in the desert.
 Not following a template design, the outdoor site highlights water preservation for the desert homeowner and features plants that hardily meet the rigors of a desert environment.
-The park is home to 7,000 plants, derived from 200 plant species.
+The park is home to 7,000 plants derived from 200 plant species.
 Part of Chaparral Park, the 5.5-acre demo garden seamlessly blends with the adjacent Chaparral Water Treatment Facility.

-Located between Goldwater Boulevard and Scottsdale, and adjacent to the Fifth Avenue Shopping District, the Scottsdale Wine Trail gives you a chance to savor fine wines and engage in some retail therapy at the same time.
-Home to five wine testing rooms, the path leads to featured sites, such as the LDV Wine Gallery, which displays the works of local artists, and the Aridus Wine Company on East Main Street.
+Located between Goldwater Boulevard and Scottsdale and adjacent to the Fifth Avenue Shopping District, the Scottsdale Wine Trail gives you a chance to savor fine wines and engage in some retail therapy at the same time.
+Home to five wine tasting rooms, the path leads to featured sites, such as the LDV Wine Gallery, which displays the works of local artists, and the Aridus Wine Company on East Main Street.

-Stroll farther up the walk and you will come upon the tasting room for Carlson Creek Vineyards, located along the Scottsdale Art Walk.
+Stroll farther up the walk, and you will come upon the tasting room for Carlson Creek Vineyards, located along the Scottsdale Art Walk.
 A few blocks from Carlson Creek, Salvatore Vineyards spans part of Fifth Street.
 Circle back on the trail to the Su Vino Gallery to complete your wine-tasting holiday.

 The Arizona Cowboy College gives visitors the chance to experience the cowboy way of life for the day.
 The site features horse boarding, horse lessons, and trail rides for travelers.
 Most of the guests who take the college's 90-minute trail ride are new to horseback riding.